TheJuiceman99/TheJuiceman99/README.md

 - 👋 Hi, I’m @TheJuiceman99
 - 👀 I’m interested in ...
 Programming and Learing more About CS
-- 🌱 I’m currently learning ...Python And C
+- 🌱 I’m currently learning ...Python And C++
 - 💞️ I’m looking to collaborate on ...Nothing right now
 - ⚡ Fun fact: ...
 USMC Veteran